<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

 For organizations looking to implement a cybersecurity framework or standard, the NIST Cybersecurity Framework is considered the most thorough way to apply best practices.
-While there are many other frameworks available, the NIST CSF provides a nationally recognized guideline as you scale your business and cybersecurity program.
-Regulations such as DFARS 252.204-7012, for defense contractors, pull from NIST controls to build the required standards by which contract bids are now evaluated.
+While many other frameworks are available, the NIST CSF provides a nationally recognized guideline as you scale your business and cybersecurity program.
+For defense contractors, regulations such as DFARS 252.204-7012 pull from NIST controls to build the required standards by which contract bids are now evaluated.

 We conservatively estimate that implementing the NIST CSF was worth $1.4 million for By Light, a mid-sized government contractor that won a one-year DoD contract awarded in 2017.
-By Light brings in about $230 million in revenue each year, according to Washington Technology.
+According to Washington Technology, By Light brings in about $230 million in revenue each year.

 The DoD proposals were judged on four factors and cost, with each of the four factors weighted equally.